• Skip to primary navigation

 • I get roughly 12 pieces of dough.

-• Brush off excess flour from the dough pieces before carefully placing in the hot oil.
+• Brush off excess flour from the dough pieces before carefully placing them in the hot oil.

 Pat or roll dough out, cut into pieces and fry!